 "My brothers were long time bay men, commercial diggers on the Great South Bay.
 I was just out of the service and getting antsy, so they said come work on the boat a few days, make some money.

 Now, the only clam digging I ever did was as a kid with my feet, but these guys were serious!
 Theirs was a tong boat, inboard, flat and wide.
 The tongs were 12 feet long, and they seemed to get longer as the day wore on.
-Picture a giant pair of ice tongs; you held the poles together, opening the claw like baskets on the bottom.
-Then, you shoved them down into the sand or mud, wriggled them deeper into the bottom, then opened your hands, closing the baskets.
+Picture a giant pair of ice tongs; you held the poles apart, opening the claw like baskets on the bottom.
+Then, you shoved them down into the sand or mud, wriggled them deeper into the bottom, then closed your hands, closing the baskets.
 Then you shimmied them up on deck, opened them again dumping their contents.

 Again and again and again.
 Over and over.
 Even for a young guy just out of the Marines this was hard work!
 The clams were separated by size, bagged, tagged and sold to buyers waiting for us at the dock.
 Necks, a combination of littlenecks and topnecks were worth the most, then cherrystones, then chowder clams.